Sonar-Demos/cpp-demo/README.md

 ### 🌊 A bug with an execution flow

 Deep bugs and vulnerabilities are difficult to understand without the execution context.
-An execution flow demonstrates the steps the program could have taken that lead to the bug.
+An execution flow demonstrates the steps the program could have taken that led to the bug.

 Once your code is analyzed,
-you can find an example of a bug with an execution flow on the line 831 of serverMain.h.
+you can find an example of a bug with an execution flow on line 831 of serverMain.h.
-Replace the two occurences of `<your account>` with your GitHub account in the following link and navigate to it:
+Replace the two occurrences of `<your account>` with your GitHub account in the following link and navigate to it:
 `https://sonarcloud.io/code?id=<your account>_cpp-demo&selected=<your account>_cpp-demo%3Asrc%2FServer%2FserverMain.h&line=831`